The church reopened from 24 June on Wednesdays only (post coronavirus)

 The original Slingsby Church Time Capsule of 1867 was unearthed in 2015 and a new one buried in 2016.
 More details HERE

-A major appeal started in 2009 to raise funds to restore the church tower.
+Earlier, a major appeal had started in 2009 to raise funds to restore the church tower.
 Work eventually commenced in March 2012 and was successfully completed in May 2012.
 Read more about the All Saints Church tower restoration and appeal here.

 If you wish to help protect Slingsby’s heritage and one of its most important buildings, please consider becoming a Friend of All Saints Church Building.
 Please email firstname.lastname@example.org for more information.